-D- Glossary and Dictionary of Aviculture, Ornthological and Companion Parrot Information

 DISTRACTING NEGATIVE BEHAVIORS

+Sometimes even tame parrots go through difficult stages for one reason or another.
+This seems to be more true with young birds when they reach their independence stage and, for some reason, seem to need to test us.
 Teaching positive behaviors that can be rewarded is one of the best methods to stop unwanted behaviors.
-When a parrot misbehaves, giving a cue for a positive behavior can “change the channel” and redirect the negative behavior.
-Years ago, one example of distracting negative behaviors became obvious to me when I worked with a previously tame cage bound/cage aggressive Green-winged macaw.
+When a parrot misbehaves, giving a cue for positive behavior can “change the channel” and redirect the negative behavior.
+Distracting negative behavior can also make a parrot stop the previously patterned behavior and wonder what is happening.
+Years ago, one example of distracting negative behaviors became obvious to me when I worked with an 18-month-old previously tame cage bound/cage aggressive Green-winged macaw.
 He had not been out of his cage for at least a year and his caregiver was afraid of being bitten.
-As I reached in his cage, it was obvious that we was going to bite me.
+As I reached in his cage, it was obvious that he was going to bite me.
 I grabbed a TV Guide with my left hand and simply held it in the air.
 I didn't use it to threaten the bird in any way ...
 I just held it up in the air away from the cage.
-The macaw had been 'programmed. to bite because when he didn't want to come out of his cage, all he had to do was threaten to bite his cagegiver and she went away.
+The macaw had been 'programmed. to bite because when he didn't want to come out of his cage, all he had to do was threaten to bite his caregiver and she went away.
 She gave up trying because both the parrot and the person's behavior had become patterned.
 Something as simple as holding my hand up with something in it distracted the parrot from his normal behavior long enough for me to reach in the cage and ask him to step on my hand.
 Because he was distracted, he immediately went back to old successful behavior and stepped on my hand.
 I praised him and gave him an almond.
 Once the woman saw that this was possible, she realized that she, too, could change her behavioral pattern to change his.

 Other simple distraction behaviors are two basic games or "tricks" that I recommend teaching parrots.
 One is "Gimme four" and the other is " Eagle Boy (or Girl)."
 With "Gimme Four", the bird is taught to lift his foot on cue and with "Eagle Boy", the bird is taught to spread his wings on cue.
 These are both entries in the Glossary.
 Eagle Boy (or Girl) is particularly effective with cockatoo screaming.
 If the caregiver notices the warm up or wind up to a screaming episode and has taught this "trick", they can say "EAGLE BOY!" and distract the bird from continuing into the screaming behavior.
 When the bird responds by spreading his wings, he can reap the reward of enthusiastic praise.